- Emotional & Physical Effects

 Neutropenia

-A condition called neutropenia occurs when the number of neutrophils (a type of white blood cell that helps your body fight infection) in your bloodstream falls below normal, putting you at a high risk for getting an infection.
+Neutrophils are a type of white blood cell that helps your body fight infection.
+Neutropenia occurs when the number of neutrophils in your bloodstream falls below normal.
+This puts you at a high risk for infection.

 Chemotherapy and radiation therapy are often the cause of neutropenia because those treatments prevent the production of neutrophils.
 Patients who have cancers that affect their bone marrow, such as leukemia, lymphoma and myeloma, are also at risk for neutropenia.

-If your neutrophil count is low, you may be asked to take your temperature several times a day as a sign of infection is a temperature of 100.4 degrees or greater for more than an hour.
-If that occurs, you should see you doctor or go to an emergency center immediately.
+Neutropenia can be serious.
+If your neutrophil count is low, you may be asked to take your temperature several times a day, since a sign of infection is a temperature of 100.4 degrees or greater for more than an hour.
+If your temperature falls below 98.6 degrees, it could also indicate infection.
+If either occurs, see your doctor or go to an emergency center immediately.

 - Chills, with or without a fever